 The ‘Father of Champagne’, Dom Perignon was a 17th century monk and cellar master at the Benedictine abbey in Hautvillers.
 He helped to pioneer the development of sparkling wines, with the Champagne brand named in his honour creaingd its first vintage in 1921.
 Since then, the label – produced by Moet & Chandon (see below) – has become synonymous with top quality vintage Champagne.
 The brand creates three Champagnes: the Dom Perignon Vintage, Dom Perignon Rosé and a further offering previously known as Oenotheque, now referred to as Dom Perignon Plenitudes

 Average price per bottle according to Wine-Searcher: £157

 2. Louis Roederer

 One of the few remaining independent, family-run Champagne houses in France, Louis Roederer was founded in 1776.
 Today, the Reims-based producer makes a number of Champagnes, including its multi-vintages and unique ‘Brut Nature’ expression.
-However, its best-known label is undoubtedly Cristal – a blend favoured by rockstars and nobility alike.
-Its Cristal Vinotheque blend builds on the classic with additional aging, allowing the wine to develop a more complex bouquet and even more evolved flavours.
+However, its best-known label is undoubtedly Cristal– a blend favoured by rockstars and nobility alike.
+Its Cristal Vinoteque price blend builds on the classic with additional ageing, allowing the wine to develop a more complex bouquet and even more evolved flavours.